 The Community-rated tier charges participants the same premium rates regardless of age.

-The Issue-age-rated policy charges premiums based on the age when you sign up.
+The Issue-age-rated policy charges premiums based on your age when you sign up.

-Finally, the Attained-age-rated plan offers premiums based on your current age and increases as you grow older.
+Finally, the Attained-age-rated plan offers premiums based on your current age and increases as you age.

 Are Medigap premiums based on income in North Dakota?